Omabekee/hackbio-cancer-internship/README.md

+## HackBio Internship Diaries
-Welcome to my HackBio Internship 2024 repository!
-Here, you'll find all my completed tasks as I progress through the stages of my internship, where I'm learning to hack cancer using machine learning and data science bioinformatics skills.
+Welcome to my HackBio Clinical Oncology Internship repository!

+This repository was created to document my progress, including all my completed tasks as I progress through the stages of my internship, where I'm learning to hack cancer using machine learning and data science bioinformatics skills.